Is a Platonic Relationship After 60 Really So Bad? Maybe Not

-You Feel Safer
+You Feel Safer in a Platonic Relationship

 When you’re living alone anything can happen, especially after 60.
 You could trip, faint or even have a heart attack.
 It’s safer to have someone around in case of an emergency or to simply help you change a lightbulb.

 Going to events, eating at restaurants or traveling is often awkward when you’re alone.
 That’s not to say there’s anything bad about going solo.
 I love being on my own and enjoy having space to myself.
 But in certain situations, going solo may not be as enjoyable and it’s always nice to be able to share your experiences with someone else.

 For some women, dating is exciting, but for others it’s petrifying.
 Leaving a comfortable platonic relationship for a romantic one is a crap shoot.
 You don’t know how it’s going to turn out and it may not work.
 It all depends on how important the idea of romance is as opposed to being in a relationship that offers friendship and security.

 On the other hand, a platonic relationship can be based on the understanding that you have the freedom to seek out a more fulfilling relationship if it happens to come along.
 This may seem flippant to a traditionalist, but as someone whose husband died at the age of 49, anything can happen in life and you must be prepared to adapt, especially if you’re a woman.

 Everyone deserves to have love and affection.
 A platonic relationship may feel like a cop-out because it hinders you from experiencing deep and passionate love.
 Concerned relatives and friends may feel you deserve more and give you push-back.
 They’ll ask why you’re selling yourself short.
 It’s something to ponder.